-At Colvend Office, the total energy consumption throughout the year is 27819kWh/Annual with an approximate 76.22kWh/Day.
+At Yoredale office, the total energy consumption throughout the year is 84942kWh/Annual with an approximate 232.7kWh/Day.
 There is no information provided or able to be retrieved that splits the consumption down between day & night.
-Therefore, we have assumed that the night time consumption is a $\frac{1}{4}$ of the overall value.
-This then provides us with a load of 19kWh/Night.

-The contractor shall design, supply,install and commission the battery storage system for the building.
-The purpose of the batteries is to store the energy up during the day and discharge the energy during the night.
+Therefore, we have made the assumption that the nighttime consumption is a $\frac{1}{4}$ of the overall consumption.
+This then provides us with a load of 58kWh/Night.
+The contractor shall design, supply, install & commission the battery storage system for the building.
+The purpose of the batteries is to store the energy up during the day and discharge the energy during the